-TH April 18 Final date for receipt of degree recommendations and submission of any required theses for master's degrees for June convocation (5) TH April 18 Final date for submission of final doctoral thesis for students whose degrees are to be conferred at the June convocation (3) TH April 18 Final date for degree recommendations of winter dual registrants for the master's degree to maintain their PhD registration (5) F April 19 Good Friday (University closed) Sumr ner 2019 May For first day of Summer classes, consult graduate unit concerned.
-F May 3 Registration deadline for students registering in summer (May to August) session; after this date, a late registration fee will be assessed.
-Minimum Required Payment due (unpaid fees from previous session(s) + 50% of summer session (May to August) tuition fees) (4) М May 6 Final date to enrol in May-June or May-August session courses F May 10 Course work must be completed and grades submitted for full-year and winter session courses (except for extended courses) $^{(1)}$ W May 15 Winter session grades available for viewing by students on Student Web Services (ROSI/ACORN) М May 20 Victoria Day (University closed) F May 24 Final date to drop May-June F section courses without academic penalty (6) F May 31 Students who started prior to the summer session pay any remaining summer session (May to August) fees by this date to avoid incurring service charges, which begin accruing on June 15 June June Convocation information and dates are posted at: www.convocation.utoronto.ca М June 17 Final date to drop May-to-August session Y section courses without academic penalty $^{(6)}$ М July 1 Canada Day (University Closed) Т July 2 Final date to enrol in July-August courses (8) F July 12 Coursework must be completed and grades submitted for May/June F section courses $^{\left(1\right) }$ М July 15 Final date to drop July-August S section courses without academic penalty $^{\scriptscriptstyle (6)}$ W July 17 Grades for May/June F section courses available for viewing by students on the Student Web Service (ROSI/ACORN) М August 5 Civic Holiday (University Closed)
+Summer 2020 May For first day of Summer classes, consult graduate unit concerned F May 1 Registration deadline for students registering or starting their program in the Summer (May to August) session; after this date, a late registration fee will be assessed.
+Minimum required payment due (unpaid fees from previous session[s] + 50% of Summer session tuition fees).
+See methods of registration (4) F May 4 Final date to enroll in May-to-June or May-to-August courses F May 8 Course work must be completed and grades submitted for full-year and winter session courses (except for extended courses) (1) W May 13 Grades for Winter session courses available for viewing by students on ACORN M May 18 Victoria Day (University closed) F May 22 Final date to drop May-June F section courses without academic penalty $\sp(7)$ S May 31 Payment deadline to avoid service charges on unpaid Summer (May to August) session tuition and non-tuition fee amounts for all students registered in the Summer session, except for those who have successfully registered without payment because they are receiving a full funding package via a research stipend, a major award or scholarship, teaching assistantships, tuition waiver, and/or sponsorships Monthly service charges will incur starting June 15 (5) June June Convocation information and dates are posted at www.convocation.utoronto.ca M June 15 Final date to drop May-to-August session Y section courses without academic penalty $^{(7)}$ W July 1 Canada Day (University Closed) M July 6 Final date to enrol in July-August courses (9) F July 10 Coursework must be completed and grades submitted for May/June F section courses $^{(1)}$ M July 13 Final date to drop July-August S section courses without academic penalty $\sp(7)$ W July 15 Grades for May-to-June F section courses available for viewing by students on ACORN M Aug 3 Civic Holiday (University Closed)